jaclyn-taroni/2025-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 cd /data/<YOUR USER NAME>
 ```

-Take a look at your "personal" FASTQ files with:
+Take a look at the FASTQ files you created symlinks for yesterday with:

 ```
 ls raw